 Connected devices offer convenience and lessen the effort required from the consumer’s end as such devices can place an order on behalf of consumers.
 Other actions are issue reporting, sending a service request, and more.
 According to Gartner, 5% one of the digital commerce trends like transactions will come from smart machines.

 Retailers have to realize this digital opportunity and make significant changes in marketing strategy to sell to things based on context and preferences.

 Adding subscriptions to the retail business model can enable a retailer to increase return on investment.
-Deloitte foretells that by the end of 2020, a fifth of adults in developed nations will have subscribed to a minimum of five services.
+Deloitte foretells that a fifth of adults in developed nations will have subscribed to a minimum of five services.

 Ecommerce giants such as Amazon are already using the subscription feature.
 The subscription commerce has also given rise to a new age of startups based on the subscription box business model.
 Consumers can subscribe to different types of boxes depending on their needs, such as clothing, groceries, pharmaceutical, and more.